Home Learn Upcoming Stock Splits, How It Works & Why a Company Does It?

 To Wrap It Up…

 A stock split is a corporate action where a company decides to divide its existing shares into multiple shares.
-This results in an increase in the number of outstanding shares while proportionally reducing the share price.
+This results in an increase in the number of shares and a proportionate decrease in share price, commonly seen in large-cap stock splits to improve liquidity without affecting market capitalisation.

-A stock split ratio indicates the proportion by which a company divides its existing shares.
-For example, in a 2 for 1 stock split, shareholders receive two shares for each one held.
+The stock split ratio is the proportion in which a company divides its existing shares.
+For example, in a 2:1 stock split, shareholders get 2 shares for every 1 share held.
+This ratio directly impacts stock split and price adjustments on the exchange.

 All You Need to Know About Starting Your Share Market Journey